vijayraavi/architecture-center/docs/topics/high-performance-computing/index.md

 ## Implementation Checklist

-Ensure you're reviewed the following areas while building your HPC solution on Azure
+As you're looking to implement your own HPC solution on Azure, ensure you're reviewed the following topics:

 > [!div class="checklist"]
 > - Choose the appropriate [architecture](#infrastructure) based on your requirements